 A root canal treatment may be necessary at this point.
 It's also possible that your dentist will surgically remove some of the gum tissue to create a better base for the crown.

 Most crowns need to be a minimum of two millimetres thick all over to allow them the strength they need to last.
 This means that your tooth will be trimmed by at least this much on all sides.

 Your dentist will also remove all traces of decay, as well as any material from previous fillings.
-If this leaves very little tooth left to work with, he or she may build it back up again with a filling material.
-Once this is done, the tooth stump must be slightly tapered to be thinner on the top, so the tooth cap can easily slip over it.
+If this leaves very little tooth to work with, he or she may build it back up again with a filling material or a metal post.

 The colour of the temporary tooth cap should blend in with your natural teeth, but the material and finish aren't as high-quality as the permanent cap will eventually be.
-It's at this point that your dentist will also choose the shade for your crown, if you're getting it made in a material to match your teeth.
+It's at this point that your dentist will also choose the shade for your crown if you're getting it made in a material to match your teeth.

-Visit 2: fitting
+Visit 2: Fitting

 Once the permanent crown arrives, you'll visit your dentist again to have it fitted.
-The temporary tooth cap will be removed, and your dentist may again numb the tooth to avoid any sensitivity during this time.
+The temporary tooth cap will be removed, and your dentist will again numb the tooth to avoid any sensitivity during this time.

 The following video shows the full process of removing an old crown and fitting a new one.
 Be aware, it contains some close-ups of needles and drilling.

 There is one more type of crown that lets you avoid multiple visits and weeks or months with a temporary crown.

 CEREC technology allows dentists to make crowns on-site in just an hour or so from digital scans taken of your mouth.
 There's no doubt that this is a more convenient option for patients, and many are happy to forego the unpleasant dental impression process.